 - Titan: US$167/month

 The fee structure at eBay can also be quite confusing.
-If you’re selling as an individual, you get 40 free listings per month and need to pay a fee of 10.9% on every sale.
+If you’re a private seller, you usually get a number of free listings per month but will need to pay a fee of 10.7% on every sale.

 However, in many cases, you’ll find that the fees work out better if you open an eBay Store.
 If so, you’ll need to consider the following fees:

-- Insertion fees: $0.05–$3 for most listings.
-This fee varies depending on your store package, type of product and whether you’re adding a fixed-price or auction-style listing.
+- Insertion fees: This fee varies depending on your store package, type of product and whether you’re adding a fixed-price or auction-style listing.

 You can open a Bonanza account for free and potentially pay just a 3.5% sales commission, so Bonanza is the winner here.

 According to SimilarWeb as of 23 July 2020: